 \begin{proof} Let $v_0\in V(G)$ be a fixed vertex, and $\ell \ge 3$ a fixed integer.
-There are at most $\Delta(\Delta-1)^{2\ell-3}$ paths of length $2\ell-2$ starting from $v$, which can be computed by performing a BFS of depth $2\ell-2$ from $v_0$.
-For each of these paths, there is a unique way to close it into a $2\ell$-cycle with a common neighbour of its extremities, since $G$ is $C_4$-free (if two vertices have two common neighbours, then they form a $C_4$).
-With this enumeration, each cycle is counted twice (clockwise and anticlockwise), hence we divide the total by 2. \end{proof}
+There are at most $\Delta(\Delta-1)^{2\ell-3}$ paths of length $2\ell-2$ starting from $v_0$, which can be computed by performing a breadth-first search of depth $2\ell-2$ from $v_0$.
+For each of these paths, there is a unique way to close it into a $2\ell$-cycle with a common neighbour of its extremities since $G$ is $C_4$-free (if two vertices have two common neighbours, then they form a $C_4$).
+Each cycle is counted twice (clockwise and anticlockwise) with this enumeration, hence we divide the total by $2$. \end{proof}

-We note that the bound provided by Lemma~\ref{lem:Ncycles-C4free} is asymptotically tight, since in the incidence graph $G$ of a projective plane, of maximum degree $\Delta$ (which can be any prime power plus one), it is straightforward to show that $\degmax{\Omega_G} \ge \frac{\Delta}{2}(\Delta-\ell)^{2\ell-3}$.
+We note that the bound provided by Lemma~\ref{lem:Ncycles-C4free} is asymptotically tight since in the incidence graph $G$ of a projective plane, of maximum degree $\Delta$ (which can be any prime power plus one), it is straightforward to show that $\degmax{\Omega_G} \ge \frac{\Delta}{2}(\Delta-\ell)^{2\ell-3}$.

 We may now prove the upper bound on $a(d,C_4)$.